best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ### Scripts:

 Scripts are simply files containing code that you would like to execute.
 In Python you commonly have a `main.py` script that orchestrates part of your codebase to achieve an outcome.
-In machine-learning projects, you have `train.py` and `test.py` which are scripts that train the model and produce performance metrics.
+In machine-learning projects, you sometimes have `train.py` and `test.py` which are scripts that train the model and produce performance metrics.

 Scripts, if written well, are reproducible.
 In languages like R and Python, when executed using commands like `python main.py` they are read top to bottom and executed line by line.
 This is in contrast to other ways of running code such as an interactive interpreter or notebooks, where the human has control of the order of execution allowing for a slew of errors when things are run in the wrong order.